open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 kubectl apply -f end-to-end.yaml && \
 kubectl wait --timeout=60s deployment --for condition=Available=True -l 'app=open-feature-demo'
 ```

+Now you should see our fictional app at http://localhost:30000

 If you're using `k9s` or some other means of visualization, your cluster should look something like this: